irhelp/online-profiles-iran/README.md

-# online-profiles-iran
-People who assisted in the suppression of Iranian people
+# People who assisted the suppression of Iranian people

 # Linkedin